Leather or Fabric? Which Chair Raiser Is Best For You?

 Another important consideration to make is whether to choose fabric or leather?
 To help you decide which material is best for you, we’ve summarised the key advantages and disadvantages of each in this useful guide:

-If you are planning to use your riser recliner every day, then it is important to choose material which is durable.
+If you are planning to use your riser recliner every day, then it is important to choose a material which is durable.
 Leather is an extremely durable material which believe it or not, actually gets better with age!
 Areas that look worn simply add to your recliners character over time.

 Whilst fabric recliners are also very durable, compared to leather, fabric upholstery is quicker to show signs of wear and age.

 Leather riser recliners can provide a touch of elegance and sophistication to your living room.
 While leather can come in a range of colours, fabric riser recliners come in an unlimited variety of choices.
-This makes fabric recliners a good choice if you have a specific decor you would like to match with.
+This makes fabric recliner chairs a good choice if you have a specific decor you would like to match with.

 Fabric riser recliners can mark easily, so it's important to extra take care if you are doing anything that could be potentially messy.